Triangulating metric surfaces: Introduction

 \subsection{Acknowledgments}

 We thank Alexander Lytchak for encouraging us to work on this topic and for his great support.
 We also thank François Fillastre, Mikhail Katz, Christian Lange, Dimitrios Ntalampekos, Raanan Schul and Stephan Stadler for helpful comments and suggestions that improved the presentation of this article.
+Finally, we thank the referees for carefully reading the paper and useful feedback.